AlibabaCloudDocs/cfw/intl.en-US/API Reference/Access control/ModifyControlPolicy.md

 # ModifyControlPolicy

-You can call this operation to modify the configurations of an access control policy.
+Modifies the configurations of an access control policy.

 ## Debugging